Esakkyrajam/Java-Projects/README.md

 - Java Development Kit (JDK)
 - MySQL Database

-## Conclusion
+## 🌈 Conclusion

 The FilmBooking project utilizes a MySQL database to seamlessly manage movie screenings and user data, providing a reliable platform for users to access real-time information and enhance their movie-watching experience.

-Feel free to contribute and make this project even better!
+Feel free to contribute and make this project even more colorful and exciting! 🚀